vatpac-technology/sops/docs/enroute/Melbourne Centre/BLA.md

   <figcaption>POLLI STAR with EBONY transition</figcaption>
 </figure>

-### Snowy (SNO)
-SNO is reponsible for issuing STAR clearances and initial descent for aircraft bound for YSCB.

 ### Sequencing in to YMML
 Aircraft assigned the **same runway** inbound via **LIZZI** and **BOYSE**, must be considered to be on the **same STAR** for sequencing purposes.
 That is, they must be at least **2 minutes** apart at their respective Feeder fixes.